Joshua D. Miner

 Biography —

-Joshua Miner specializes in sound, music, and writing in animation, from film to video games.
+Joshua Miner specializes in sound, music, and writing for animation.
 As a filmmaker and composer, he uses speculative storytelling and textural sound design as methods for exploring the entanglement of technology and our environment.

-His scholarship in sound studies, ecological aesthetics, interactive design, and the settler structures of digital technologies has appeared in Animation, Games and Culture, Screen Bodies, and many other journals and collections.
+His scholarship in sound studies, ecological aesthetics, interactive design, and digital image technologies has appeared in Animation, Games and Culture, Screen Bodies, and many other journals and collections.

 At the University of Kansas, he teaches courses in film aesthetics, scoring for film and games, sound design, and video game development.